Container spreader

-A spreader is a device used for lifting containers and unitized cargo.
+A container spreader is a tool used for lifting containers and unitized cargo.
 The spreader is placed between the container and the lifting machine.

 The spreader used for containers has a locking mechanism at each corner that attaches to the four corners of the container.
 A spreader can be used on a container crane, a straddle carrier and with any other machinery to lift containers.
 Spreader operation can be manual, semiautomatic or fully automatic.